slackermorris/typescript-design-patterns/src/behavioural/iterator/README-iterator.md

 The Iterator concrete class keeps the concrete class state it is working on, the collection, in state so that it may interact with it for its traversal but importantly it does not have real access to the underlying data structure like, or maybe it does but it really shouldn't so maybe I need to look into this.

+because the concrete implementation of the aggregate handles the collection, it makes sense to declare member functions we expect as part of the Aggregate interface like append and remove.

 the iterator and the aggregate are tightly coupled.

 the iterator stores the Aggregate or Collection it was created from.

+Implement concrete iterator classes for the collections that you want to be traversable with iterators.
+An iterator object must be linked with a single collection instance.
+Usually, this link is established via the iterator’s constructor.

+Implement the collection interface in your collection classes.
+The main idea is to provide the client with a shortcut for creating iterators, tailored for a particular collection class.
+The collection object must pass itself to the iterator’s constructor to establish a link between them.

+Go over the client code to replace all of the collection traversal code with the use of iterators.
+The client fetches a new iterator object each time it needs to iterate over the collection elements.

 ## Key Principles